shivabhadoriya/Analysis_project/README.md

 4. SEABORN
 5. PYTHON

+Added the .ppt presentation file to show what actually we have done in this project

+Added the data set .csv file to have an idea about the data set

+Added the .ipnb jupyter note book file in which we have done all the coding part

 If Github doesn't let you open the .pynb jupyter notebook (happens commonly) here is the url to open it https://nbviewer.jupyter.org/github/shivabhadoriya/analysis-project/blob/main/tnp%20project.ipynb